kruegerstephen/CeltraSliders/README.md

 Simply include the CircleSliderWidgetDist.js file into your project.

+First create an options array that contains the options for each circle you wish to create

-Set up your options object and call CreateCircle(options), passing the options in as a parameter.
+Set up your options objects and initalize and array with options for each circle.
+Call CreateCircle(), passing the options array and the container in as a parameters.

 ```
    let options =  {
         color: "#FC4346",
         maxVal: 100,
-        container:"spinners",
         minVal: 10,
         step: 5,
         radius: 100,